btholt/complete-intro-to-react/_posts/2016-01-11-react-testing.markdown

 }
 ```

 This will add the correct Babel transformation when you are the test environment.
 Now let's make it so the jest command is run in the test environment (since by default it won't).
-Go back and change your line in your npm scripts to be <code>"test": "NODE_ENV=test jest"</code>.
+Go back and change your line in your npm scripts to be `"test": "NODE_ENV=test jest"`.
 Now it will apply that extra transformation for you.
 Now try running npm t again and see what happens.
-If it still fails on the import token, run <code>npm t -- --no-cache</code>.
-The double dash means you want to pass parameters to whatever npm is running, in this case jest, so the command you're actually running is <code>jest --no-cache</code>.
+If it still fails on the import token, run `npm t -- --no-cache`.
+The double dash means you want to pass parameters to whatever npm is running, in this case jest, so the command you're actually running is `jest --no-cache`.
 That's a useful trick to know.
 Then Jest likes to cache Babel transformations for ones it's already done so that you don't have to do it every time; this greatly speeds up running tests but it also doesn't check to see if you updated your .babelrc.
 So here we need to tell it to do so.

 So now that you have a passing test, try modifiying Search and running it again.
 It'll give you a git diff type output and you can see what changed.
-If it's what you expect, you just re-run the command with -u at the end, <code>npm t -- -u</code>.
+If it's what you expect, you just re-run the command with -u at the end, `npm t -- -u`.
 Let's actually put that as an npm script so we don't have to remember that.
-Add <code>"update-test": "npm run test -- -u"</code> to your npm scripts in package.json.
+Add `"update-test": "npm run test -- -u"` to your npm scripts in package.json.

 Okay, so now we have a few problems with this test.
 First, if we modify ShowCard, it's going to fail this test, and I think that's a problem.
 As much as possible, we want a Search test to only fail if something in Search breaks, and we want ShowCard to fail if ShowCard breaks.
 Luckily we can do that with a tool called [Enzyme][enzyme] from Airbnb and a helper tool called enzyme-to-json meant to connect Enzyme and Jest's snapshot testing.
 I show you both so you can see the easiest, more standard of doing snapshot testing (with react-test-renderer) and the less standard but I suggest superior way of using enzyme-to-json.
 Also, react-test-renderer and Enzyme can't be imported into the same file and we need to use Enzyme for other tests later.